rsoiffer/Forge-of-Power/spell-rules.md

 ***Mana.*** Your Mana stat equals 4 + 2 * the number of spells you know, not counting ribbons.
 Your Mana pool replenishes when you complete an 8-hour rest.

 ***Bonuses.*** When you reach Novice tier in a Priest power school, choose one spell in that school as your **domain spell** in that school.
-The Mana cost to cast any of your domain spells is reduced by 1.
+The cost of your domain spell is reduced by 1.

 ### Psion